jburer/mysampleapi/README.md

 # mySimpleAPI

-The second part of a three part app: The API.
+The second part of my three part app: The API.

-This three part app is designed to provide users a way to manage local events around town, or shindigs as I call them.
-It provides CRUD capabilities to any user.
-It allows any user to manage the data in the datastore, through the API, from the UI.
+My three part app is designed to provide users a way to manage local events around town, or shindigs as I call them.
+It provides CRUD capabilities to any user, and allows them to manage the data in the datastore, through the API, from the UI.

-- _The corresponding **app** is here: (https://github.com/jburer/mysampleapp)._
+- _The corresponding **app** is here: (https://github.com/jburer/mysimpleapp)._
-- _The corresponding **datastore** is here: (https://github.com/jburer/mysampleapi)._
+- _The corresponding **datastore** is here: (https://github.com/jburer/mysimpleapi)._

 ## myPurpose